jcofer555/automover/README.md

 - Autostart at boot option
 - Move now button to bypass filters
 - Allow or deny moving when parity is checking
-- Interval setting to check threshold with a minimum of 1 minute
+- Two schedule modes interval and cron expression to choose from
 - Built in trash guides mover script to pause and resume active torrents so the files can be moved
 - Jdupes option built in to re-hardlink any files after every move
 - Option to stop containers before moves and start them back after finish